The Trinnacle Trail Cover Photo

 couple standing on The Trinnacle rock formations watching sunset

-standing on The Trinnacle rock formations watching sunset felt incredible!
+Standing on The Trinnacle, watching the sunset felt incredible!

-After taking a few photos and losing a pint of blood, we called it a night and made our way back down.
-Not quite the peaceful evening I’d had in mind, but still one of the most unforgettable sunsets of our month in the Peak District.
+After taking a few photos and losing a pint of blood to the midges, we called it a night and made our way back down.

 As the sun continued to set, the sky transformed into a sea of pink and orange hues.
-It was stunning, and so long as we kept moving, we could avoid the wrath of the blood-sucking midges and enjoy the tranquillity.
-What a moment.
-What an adventure.
+It was stunning, and so long as we kept moving, we could avoid the midges and enjoy the tranquillity.

 sunset view on The Trinnacle trail overlooking Dovestone Reservoir